zijie-cai/FIFA-WorldCup2022-Predictor/README.md

 **Note:** To run the code successfully, you **must** complete the installation and setup steps.

 ## 🏃‍♂️ How to Run
-To start the project, simply clone or download the repository and follow the step-by-step guide provided in the Jupyter Notebooks.
+To start the project, simply clone or download the repository and follow the step-by-step guide provided in 'FIFA-WorldCup2022-Predictor.ipynb'.

 ## 🌟 Features
 - Comprehensive Data Preprocessing